 You may first detect the presence of drywood termites by noticing a strange amount of small termite carcasses littering your lighting fixtures, cobwebs or windowsills, or from the fecal pellets left near infested wood.
 The fecal pellet of a drywood termite is characteristicof this species.
 The pellets are the same color as the ingested wood and are generally 1/32 inch long.
 The pellets can be dislodged from the infested wood with a gentle tap.

 Inspection of your wood structure will also identify an infestation, however, proper inspection requires experience and do-it-yourself treatments are not recommended.
-If you suspect you may have a drywood termite infestation contact your local Apex technician today.
+If you suspect you may have a drywood termite infestation, contact your Tampa & Orlando termite control technician from Apex Pest today.
 We have the knowledge and experience to efficiently clear your house of drywood termites.

 Termites aren’t the only wood-eating pests in town, powderpost beetles are also more than happy to destroy your home.
 Depending on the species the powderpost beetle can attack hardwoods such as flooring and trim or softwoods like wall framing.
 Either way, they are not a welcome visitor.
 These invasive beetles may not be readily apparent but if you start to see small holes in your wood, it may be time to have an inspection done.